-The audit process was carried out through a combination of self-assessments and physical on-site audits.
-However, on site audits were suspended throughout the COVID pandemic.
-Audit is now achieved by a self assessment process aligned with the member renewal date.
-If an intervention is considered appropriate, this is normally done by a face-to-face visit to resolve any issues.
-Eight remote audits were carried out in 2022.
+Audits are now achieved by a self-assessment process aligned with the member renewal date.
+If an intervention is considered appropriate this is normally done by a face-to-face visit to resolve any issues.

 Businesses accredited to the Code sign compliance documents on an annual basis.
 Code members are also requested to attend at least one Committee meeting a year, which is an additional way to monitor industry trends, best practice and the outlook for the sector.